How to Ask for Raise and When to Ask for a Raise (+ Best Email Example)

 - Send your manager an email regarding your ask for an increase in salary.

-- Set a time to discuss your request.
+- Set a time to discuss your request with the manager.

 - Engage in a potential negotiation of the salary increase request.